muratk5n/thirdwave/en/README.md

 ---

-An early demo of what is possible with synthetic fuel generation.
+That WWII experiemtn was an early demonstration of what is possible with synthetic fuels.
 Once you add CCS on top, you get clean fuel.

 ---